-- Are accidents occurring out of acts of terrorism covered under PA policy? – Claims arising out of terrorism or acts of terrorism are also covered in some policies.
+- Are accidents occurring out of acts of terrorism covered under PA policy? – Claims arising out of terrorism or acts of terrorism are generally not covered in PA policies.
+But, some

 - Can an NRI take PA policy?
 NRIs are eligible to buy Personal Accident policies but subject to the terms and conditions as levied by the insurance company.(For example – The proposer/proposed insured person must have an Indian address for communication.
 Proposer must be in India at the time of signing the proposal form etc.,)

 - Is there any specific type of accidents which are excluded from purview of cover? – The following type of accidents are generally not covered;

 - From intentional self-injury, suicide or attempted suicide.

 - Whilst under the influence of intoxicating liquor or drugs.

 - Whilst engaging in sporting activities (aviation or ballooning for example).

 - Directly or indirectly caused by venereal disease or insanity.